RavenProject/Ravencoin/community/README.md

-# Ravencoin - Community Ideas
+# Yottaflux - Community Ideas

 “Every new mechanism frees the human mind for more creative adventures and accomplishments” - Life After Google by George Gilder

 We’re all in this together.
-There are new capabilities included in the latest Phoenix version (3.2+) of Ravencoin that open up new business opportunities.
+There are new capabilities included in the latest Phoenix version (3.2+) of Yottaflux that open up new business opportunities.
 Join in and build something.
 This is not an exhaustive list, but just a starting point to fire the imagination.

 ### Anyone with a computer